CodeYourFuture/fundamentals-course/README.md

-# CYF Intro To Programming
+# CYF Fundamentals Course

-This is the syllabus for Code Your Future's Intro To Programming course.
+This is the syllabus for Code Your Future's Fundamentals course.
 During the course you will get a gentle introduction to what programming is, why we want to learn and how to start learning.

 [More about this course](about-this-course.md).